montenegrodr/letmecrawl/README.rst

 Docker
 -----------------

-Use docker image as a http service service:
+Use docker image as a http service:

 .. code-block:: bash

     docker pull montenegrodr/letmecrawl:latest

+Request proxy from top of the queue:

 .. code-block:: bash